birhanu-eshete/SPIF/README.md

 - Not all pdf files are supported by PyPdf library, do not get surprised if the script is selective on pdf files as the conversion scheme matters.
 - Docx conversion does not give the page number where a sensitive or private information is found.
 So it is a little course-grained.
 - Depending on what you are scanning, some filters could be noisy or quite useful.
-For example, a 16 digit flagged as credit card number in a session cookie of an HTML page is useless while the same pattern in a network traffic could be an example of a real credit card number being sent over unencrypted connection.
+For example, a 16 digits pattern flagged as credit card number in a session cookie of an HTML page is useless while the same pattern in a network traffic could be an example of a real credit card number being sent over unencrypted connection.
 ##Authors
 - Birhanu Eshete - birhanu.mekuria(at)gmail.com
 - Ali Fawzi Najm Al-Shammari - afnfun(at)yahoo.com